B+ TREE: Search, Insert and Delete Operations

 Search Operation

-In B+ Tree, a search is one of the easiest procedures to execute and get fast and accurate results from it.
+In a B+ Tree, a search is one of the easiest procedures to execute and gives fast and accurate results.

 The following search algorithm is applicable: